pantsel/konnect-portal-ops-cli/README.md

 The tool is designed to perform various operations, such as publishing, deprecating, unpublishing, or deleting API products and their versions based on OpenAPI Specification (OAS) files.

-Ensure that the Konnect Developer Portals are set up before using this tool.
+Ensure that the required Konnect Developer Portals are set up before using this tool.

 > **Note:** The CLI is still under active development.
 Some features may not be fully supported yet.
 Use it responsibly and report any issues you encounter.